adlnet/xAPI-Spec/xAPI.md

 The Score property...

-- MUST be 'scaled' (not 'raw') if it is intended to be measured as a percentage;
+- SHOULD include 'scaled' if a logical percent based score is known;
 - SHOULD NOT be used for scores relating to progress or completion.
 Consider using an extension from an extension profile instead.

 <a name="context"/>